What Are Abuse Emails and How an Email Validator Will Help You Deal with Them

 Your copy is impeccable, your images are appealing, and your offer is irresistible.
 Your entire marketing email is in great shape, so you send it out to your list, but it gets marked as “Spam.”
 Why?
 Was there anything wrong with your campaign?
-Or does your list contain abuse emails that are going to bring down your deliverability?
+Or does every list have abuse emails — and yours is no exception?
+One thing is sure: spam complaints are going to bring down your deliverability, so you can’t ignore them.

 Let’s see what abuse emails are and how they affect your sender reputation.